 ECE 234 : Preschool Curriculum Planning

-Through a balanced and integrated approach based on multicultural education, students plan activities related to three, four, and five-year old’s need to self-discover the world around them.
-Activity plans include adaptations for inclusion of children with diverse learning needs with special attention to individualized education plans (IEPs), strategies for assessment of children's learning, and evaluation of planned activities.
+Through a balanced and integrated approach based on multicultural education, students plan activities related to three, four, and five-year olds need to self-discover the world around them.
+Activity plans include adaptations for inclusion of children with diverse learning needs, strategies for assessment of children's learning, and evaluation of planned activities.
 This course meets the curriculum requirement in the ECE Foundational Certificate.
-Prerequisites: ECE 110 or PSY 252 and ECE 111.
+Prerequisites: ECE 110 (Grade of C- or better) or PSY 252 (Grade of C- or better) and ECE 111 (Grade of C- or better).
 Three lecture hours per week.

 1. Explain different early learning and teaching strategies and curriculum models.